Best Espresso Machines for Home Use.

 My Observations:

 The classic did go astray for a while (in the eyes of home baristas at least) when they were acquired by Philips in 2009, the final straw being the 2015 version which went down like a fart in a lift.
-Gaggia surprised everyone, even though, with the Gaggia Classic Pro, which is pretty much the original classic but with a pro steam wand.
+Gaggia surprised everyone, though, with the Gaggia Classic Pro, which is pretty much the original classic nevertheless with a pro steam wand.

-It doesn’t have bells and whistles, it indeed doesn’t have airs and graces, it’s retro in its looks, it’s good old-fashioned engineering, and if you like that type of thing, you’ll enjoy the Classic.
+It doesn’t have bells and whistles, it undoubtedly doesn’t have airs and graces, it’s retro in its looks, it’s good old-fashioned engineering, and if you like that type of thing, you’ll enjoy the Classic.

 Gaggia is actually bundling the Mignon Specialita with their limited edition version of the classic at the moment: